jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

 ### Execute-entity with queueOperation (add)

 In this example, when the device is offline and a customer record is updated multiple times , all the update commands are queued.
-When the device is back online the queue is cleared.&#x20;
+When the device is back online the queue is cleared.

 :::CodeblockTabs
 update-customer.jigx